Winter Programs

 Winter Harvest CSA

-Subscribers to this winter CSA program receive a large box of local food items either biweekly or monthly from mid-November through March.
-The program usually has about 40 participants, and it is open to all.
+Subscribers choose from two box sizes of seasonal produce, plus optional eggs and bread, to receive over 10 Wednesdays from mid-November to early April.
+All items are purchased from local farmers and producers.
+The program usually has about 40 participants, and is open to all.
 Volunteers pick up and help sort the produce into individual boxes at St. John's Lutheran Church in Salisbury.
 Subscribers pick up their boxes there (Jackson Street entrance to the Faith Center), or local delivery is available.
-This is the only Bread Riot program with a set fee.
+This is the only Bread Riot program with set fees.

 School Harvest Bags